5 Doll’s House Magazines Every Miniaturist Should Know About

 Dollhouse Miniatures magazine has a clean, easy-to-read layout with huge, clear, well-taken photos.
 This is perfect since the majority of the magazine showcases incredibly detailed projects and miniatures.
 As the name suggests, it’s very heavy on showcasing all things dolls houses, from creating houses from scratch to designing furniture and tiny accessories.

 Dollhouse Miniatures is the American counterpart to its UK sister magazine, Dolls House World.
-While the magazine is somewhat more focused on an American audience, there are still lots of international content, especially miniaturist showcases.
+While the magazine is somewhat more focused on an American audience, there is still lots of international content, especially miniaturist showcases.

 Dolls House World